Dual Degree: English BA-MA

 Students graduating from this program will:

 The English B.A. / M.A. dual-degree program is a pre-professional program that offers students an opportunity to complete an advanced degree in an accelerated fashion.
-This allows students to shorten their time to degree.
+It allows students to shorten their time to degree.
 This program is ideal for students interested in careers in editing, museum studies, or non-profit work.
-It is also ideal for students who aim to study law, medicine, or library science.
+It is also ideal for students who aim to study law, library science, or literary and cultural studies at the graduate level.

 B.A.
 English Requirements